 Local branches of the Lions Club may be able to help with the cost of medical jewellery.
-Contact the Lions head office for your nearest group on 0845 833 9502.
+Contact the Lions' head office for your nearest group on 0121 441 4544.

-Necklaces, bracelets and watches, engraved with limited personal information.
-Optional membership scheme gives a number for emergency services to call.
+Some organisations offering medical jewellery can also offer membership schemes giving a number for emergency services to call.
 Medical information supplied by you is stored on a database.

 Computer-based medical ID

-USB device within a dogtag or wristband which stores your medical information and emergency contact information.
-Includes an encryption feature to allow you to store information securely, such as scanned images of documents.
+This is a USB device within a dogtag or wristband which stores your medical information and emergency contact information.
+Some products Include an encryption feature to allow you to store information securely, such as scanned images of documents.

 Audio medical ID

-Small audio recorder with green cross symbol which clips onto clothing.
-You can record up to 120 seconds of your personal message with first aid or medical information.
+This is a small audio recorder with green cross symbol which clips onto clothing.
+You can record a personal message with first aid or medical information.
 You or someone else can press the play button if you are unable to speak.